It's time to take a look and the forever-growing pastime among outdoorsmen after hunting season.

-Shed hunting is the fastest growing trend in hunting, but few ever think past the activity to ask themselves the story behind those antlers.
+Shed hunting is the fastest-growing trend in hunting, but few shed hunters ever think past the activity to ask themselves the story behind those antlers.

-Biologists aren’t 100% clear what purpose the annual shedding of antlers fills, but they have a few theories.
+Biologists aren't 100-percent clear what purpose the annual shedding of antlers fills, but they have a few theories.

 Why Bucks Shed

-One theory deer shed is to repair the antlers on a yearly basis.
-If a buck damages or breaks his antlers one year, he doesn’t have to live the remainder of his life that way; losing his ability to establish his dominance within the herd.
+One theory as to why deer shed antlers is to repair the antlers on a yearly basis.
+If a buck damages or breaks his antlers one year, he doesn't have to live the remainder of his life that way; losing his ability to establish his dominance within the herd.
 This theory seems the most logical.

 However, another theory is that shedding and re-growing allows the antlers to better stay in tune with the rest of the buck's growing body, and more specifically, the cyclical cycle a buck endures annually.